 2 – Nate Diaz – MMA

 Diaz let the world know about his use of CBD during a press conference in 2016.
 He casually used a vaporizer pen in front of the media!
-It was a brave move since it was more than two years before the Farm Bill made hemp legal.
+It was a brave move since the Farm Bill didn’t make hemp legal for another two years.
 According to Diaz, CBD helps reduce inflammation and aids the healing process.

 3 – Lucas Glover – Golf

-Glover is one of numerous PGA Tour professionals who admit using CBD.
-Indeed, he now endorses the products of major CBD firm, Medterra.
-In 2019, Glover spoke to Golf Digest and said the fact he was having his best season in a decade was no coincidence.
-He says it helps improve his sleep, reduces anxiety, and it even alleviated the pain in his knee.
+Glover is one of numerous PGA Tour professionals who admit to using CBD.
+Indeed, he helped endorse the products of a major CBD firm, Medterra.
+In 2019, Glover spoke to Golf Digest and said that he was having his best season in a decade was no coincidence.
+He says CBD helps improve his sleep, reduces anxiety, and it even alleviated his knee pain.

 4 – Gina Mazany – UFC